Frequently Asked Questions

 DO I HAVE TO BE A MEMBER OF IRC TO TAKE CLASSES?

 No membership is required for the Learn to Row class.
 A membership is required for the Masters Rowing Program and to use the IRC boats.

 Learn to Row classes begin in April and continue through October.
 This is when the weather is the best!
 The complete calendar is available on our website.
 Adults begin with a Learn-To-Row class which is a six hour introduction to rowing.
 All classes require a minimum number of participants.
 After Learn to Row, adults will have the skills necessary for the Adult Rowing Program.

-The Junior Program and Adult/Masters Program are year round programs.
-The juniors accept new rowers at the beginning of each winter, spring, summer and fall.
+The Junior Program and Masters Program are year round programs.
 Those interested in rowing with the Masters should contact the Director, email@example.com, for more information.